-115.16 Inmates with disabilities and inmates who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion RCJ provides interpretive services for inmates with disabilities or who are limited English proficient through a commercial service, the LanguageLine.
+115.16 Inmates with disabilities and inmates who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ provides interpretive services for inmates with disabilities or who are limited English proficient through a commercial service, the LanguageLine.
 The county emergency manager has set up the account and provided laminated materials to all jail staff.
 The inmates can point to their native language on a poster so that staff know which language is required.
 One of these notices is posted at the booking desk to assist the officer in contacting the LanguageLine interpretive services during the booking process.
-The RCJ does not rely on inmate interpreters or inmate readers and staff are aware of this policy as was verified during interviews with the staff.
+The RCJ does not rely on inmate interpreters or inmate readers and staff are aware of this policy as was verified during interviews with the staff

-115.17 Hiring and promotion decisions Auditor Overall Determination: Meets Standard Auditor Discussion RCJ conducts criminal background checks on applicants before an offer of employment is made.
-The auditor reviewed a random sampling of employee files and found some background checks were last ran in 2013 and were right at the five year point.
-The RCJ staff re-ran all employees background checks that were at the five year point and provided them to the auditor prior to the end of the first day of the on-site portion of the audit.
-The necessary background checks were ran prior to employment/service.
-The RCJ did not ask the three required questions outlined in this standard of perspective employees, volunteers or contractors or when considering staff for promotion.
-These questions are have you ever: 1) engaged in sexual abuse in any criminal justice facility: 2) been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or 3) been civilly or administratively adjudicated to have engaged in the activity described above.
-In addition, they did not have a method of documenting that staff understand they have a continuing duty to report any such misconduct.
-CORRECTIVE ACTION: The auditor required that RCJ provide the method in which they will ask the three required questions relating to sexual misconduct and that they understand they have a continuing duty to report any sexual misconduct.
-RCJ provided documented evidence through the form they implemented that was signed by new hires during the corrective action period.
+115.17 Hiring and promotion decisions Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ conducts criminal background checks on applicants before an offer of employment is made.
+The auditor reviewed a random sampling of employee files to verify background checks.
+The RCJ uses a form to ask the three required questions outlined in this standard of prospective employees and promotions.
+These questions are: 1) have you ever engaged in sexual abuse in any criminal justice facility; 2) have you ever been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or 3) have you ever been civilly or administratively adjudicated to have engaged in the activity described above.
+The form also requires the prospective employee acknowledge that they understand they have a continuing duty to report any such misconduct.
+Although these questions are asked during the hiring process, these questions are not asked again during the annual employee review/evaluation process.
+CORRECTIVE ACTION: The auditor required the RCJ have all current staff complete an updated sexual misconduct form and to continue this process annually during the employee review process.
+The Jail Administrator provided updated Policy 1.04 on hiring procedures that more clearly defines what is required during the hiring process and in subsequent years.
+The auditor verified compliance with the sexual misconduct questions by requiring the Jail Administrator to provide the completed annual sexual misconduct forms from a random sample of employees' names.

-115.18 Upgrades to facilities and technologies Auditor Overall Determination: Meets Standard Auditor Discussion RCJ moved into a new facility in January 2018.
-The new facility has the latest in technology to include video monitoring systems, door access systems, and an intercom system.
+115.18 Upgrades to facilities and technologies Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ moved into this new facility in January 2018.
+This facility has the latest in technology to include video monitoring systems, door access systems, and an intercom system.
 The facility has clear sight lines from the Master Control into the housing units for direct observation.
 In interviewing both the Sheriff and the Jail Administrator they consider how such technology may enhance their ability to protect inmates from sexual abuse.